Jaid/postcss-value-replace/readme.md

  - `functionName = "replace"` Name of the CSS function postcss-value-replace looks for
  - `replace = {}` Object where keys are the first argument of the CSS replace() function and values the corresponding replacement value

+Add key-value-pairs to `replace` to make this plugin replace values in your CSS.

+## Plugin order

+This should be the first plugin in your plugins array.